Sarah McLachlan, 1999

 Choose from the following activities:

 - Pre-Listening Predict the missing words.
 Students write the missing words in the lyrics worksheet below.
-Intended for nonprofit educational purposes only.
+Lyrics intended for nonprofit educational purposes only.

-I Will Remember You, cloze.docx I Will Remember You, cloze.pdf
+I Will Remember You, gap-fill.docx I will remember you, gap-fill.pdf

-- Listening Listen to the song.
+- Listening Listen to the audio-only video.
 Students check the answers they wrote in the worksheet above.

-- Post-Listening Watch the official music video.
-(The video ends with a romantic kiss and may not be appropriate for all classrooms; previewing is advised.)
+- Listening Watch the live 2020 performance at Edmonton Folk Music Festival or the official music video.
+(The official music video ends with a romantic kiss and may not be appropriate for all classrooms; previewing is advised.)

-- Post-Listening Practice using will to make promises.
+- Grammar The future tense with will, rather than the future tense with going to, is generally used to make promises.
+Practice using will to make promises.
 (The song repeats the promise I will remember you four times.)
 The worksheet below has two parts.
 Part 2 is a little more challenging.
-For levels high beginning and up.
+Permission granted to duplicate for classroom use.

 - Student 1 says the sentence he/she wrote.
 (For example, I’ll always remember the birth of my daughter.)

 - Student 2 repeats what Student 1 said.
-(For example, Maria will always remember the birth of her daughter.)
+(Maria will always remember the birth of her daughter.)

 - Student 2 then adds his/her own sentence.
 (For example, I’ll always remember the day I arrived in this country.)

 - Student 3 repeats what Students 1 and 2 said.
-(For example, Maria will always remember the birth of her daughter.
+(Maria will always remember the birth of her daughter.
 Yoshi will always remember the day he arrived in this country.)

 - Student 3 adds his/her own sentence.